NoJamesHere/PythonProjects/README.md

-These are some one of the python projects i am or have been working on :D
+# These are some one of the python projects i am or have been working on :D
+---
+### - A calculator
+### - A simple pygame application